apache/couchdb/src/couch_srt/README.md

 ```

 This implementation is being highlighted here because `recon:proc_window/3` is
-battle hardened and `recon_lib:sliding_window` uses an effecient internal data
+battle hardened and `recon_lib:sliding_window` uses an efficient internal data
 structure for storing the two samples that has been proven to work in production
 systems with millions of active processes, so swapping the `Sample` function
 with a CSRT version allows us to utilize the production grade recon
 functionality, but extended out to the particular CouchDB statistics we're
-esepecially interested in.
+especially interested in.

 And on a fun note: any further stats tracking fields added to CSRT tracking will
 automatically work with this too.